SydCaption/SAAT/README.md

 # Syntax-Aware Action Targeting for Video Captioning

-Code for SAAT from "Syntax-Aware Action Targeting for Video Captioning" (Accepted by CVPR 2020).
+Code for SAAT from "Syntax-Aware Action Targeting for Video Captioning" (Accepted to CVPR 2020).
 The implementation is based on ["Consensus-based Sequence Training for Video Captioning"](https://github.com/mynlp/cst_captioning).

 ## Dependencies